dreamcatcher-tech/network/Inbox/2024-01-15 1051 executing helps using a single io channel.md

 set some blanking commands, and later do some template copies. so part of the config for the action would blank the session file - io is blanked by default The isolate knows how to interpret this - the action is the initialization, so the isolate would know what to do for its setup.

+If dispatch doesn't name an existing process, a new one will be created.

+? when is help turned into pure code ? runner, where if we reference a pure code runner, it will be started up with the given args ? helps represent a way to call a specific function, to enact a state change or read some query or do some long running conversation.